 #1 Training Myth: My Dog Needs to Be More Obedient

 Being well-behaved is not so much about responding to commands.
+It’s more about a state of mind.

 As you have probably noticed, commands (and cues) don’t work well whenever a dog is scared, worried, anxious, or too distracted or excited.
 That’s because emotions block thinking.
 This is when you need to change emotional responses in order to improve behavior— not work harder at obedience.

 Emotional behaviors that distress you and endanger yourself, your dog, other animals, or people do not have a quick fix.
 Resolving those issues humanely is a process.
-A certified positive trainer (CPDT) or behavior consultant (CBCC or CDBC) is the best source for effective, science-based solutions, not the Internet.
+A certified positive trainer (CPDT) or behavior consultant (CBCC or CDBC) is the best resource for effective, science-based solutions, not the Internet.
 Please don’t risk making things worse—and harming your relationship—by using spray bottles, prong collars, or shock collars, no matter how many times you’ve heard that they work.

 Here are 5 things you can do to improve your dog’s behavior, without so-called corrections.